Malaysia Super League: Club licensing regulations

-FAM also established independent decision making bodies known as the First Instance Body and Appeals Body that would function as an assessment body and the issuer of the license.
+FAM also established independent decision-making bodies known as the First Instance Body and Appeals Body that would function as an assessment body and the issuer of the license.
 These two bodies are composed of members that meet the requirements and conditions set by the AFC Club Licensing Regulations mainly within the field of finance and legal matters.

-Champion
+Champions

 36 clubs have played in the Malaysia Super League since its inception in 2004, up to and including the 2023 season.